enorsu/kfetch/README.md

 ## Configuration

-Edit the config file at `/.config/kfetch.conf` after `make install` to customize your output.
-Example:
+Edit the config file at `~/.config/kfetch.conf` after `make install` to customize your output.

 ```ini
 show_art = true